zarr-developers/governance/GOVERNANCE.md

 Apache model.

-Projects are free to evolve and change their governance as they see fit, provided it remains within the accepted norms of community open-source projects.
-If an Affiliated Software Project abandons open and transparent governance, the ZSC reserves the right to remove its affiliation.
+Projects are free to evolve and change their governance as they see fit, provided it remains within the accepted norms of community open-source.
+Projects are welcome to seek guidance on accepted governance from the ZSC as needed.
+The ZSC remains solely responsible for managing project affiliation status.

 All Affiliated Software Projects must adhere to the Zarr Project's [Code of Conduct](https://github.com/zarr-developers/.github/blob/main/CODE_OF_CONDUCT.md),